Total Cost of Ownership (TCO) for On-Premise VoIP: Are You Paying Too Much?

 Defining cloud VoIP versus premise VoIP

 You will hear a bunch of terms in this report and elsewhere when describing communications services.
-These terms will refer to one of two different ways to set-up communications that use data over the Internet.
+These terms will refer to one of two different ways to set up communications that use data over the Internet.
 Cloud, hosted, or Unified Communications as a Service (UCaaS) VoIP refers to platforms that are operated, updated, and maintained by a third-party provider.

-On-premise Public Branch eXchange (PBX), or simply Unified Communications (UC) refers to platforms where businesses operate and maintain a PBX themselves.
+On-premise Public Branch exchange (PBX), or simply Unified Communications (UC) refers to platforms where businesses operate and maintain a PBX themselves.

-The latest motivation for UCaaS is a case in-point for why UC is very likely doomed
+The latest motivation for UCaaS is a case-in-point for why UC is very likely doomed

 The latest reason explaining the migration to UCaaS is mobile.
 Since hosted VoIP providers have developed mobile apps, enabling employees to use the business network from anywhere, more and more businesses with on-premise solutions have made the decision to switch.

 Mobile was only the last straw, however.
-As-a-service solutions have always benefited from technological advancement of any kind because these solutions are much easier to update than premise PBX.
+As-a-service solutions have always benefited from the technological advancement of any kind because these solutions are much easier to update than premise PBX.
 Every time a new capability is unveiled, premise businesses have to take another look at the cost of upgrading and maintaining their system.
 It just so happens that mobile capability is extremely important to employees, making this latest upgrade more of a nail in the coffin of UC.
 But more nails could be coming very soon.

 Itemizing Total Cost of Ownership (TCO) for on-premise PBX

 Even within a few years, hidden costs begin to add up.
-A single upfront investment turns into regular maintenance costs, upgrade costs, and many other adaptations to the original hardware.
+A single upfront investment turns into regular maintenance costs, upgrade costs and many other adaptations to the original hardware.